SashaKuperman1973/TestDataFramework/README.md

 All classes involved will be populated after the call to IPopulator.Bind.

 Either way, you can completely swap one populator for the other and the client code can stay the same.
+Be aware when you use the Sql Server populator in a context without a transaction scope since that can cause DB write commits.

+IMPORTANT:
-Properties need to be decorated with foreign/primary key attributes, if there are any such constrainsts in the target database.
-This is so that random values don't break referential integrity.
+Primary/foreign relationships must be made with calls to RecordReference<SubjectClass>.AddPrimaryRecordReference method, if there are any such constrainsts in the target database.
+This is so the randomization algorithm can generate corresponding values and not break referential integrity.

+In order for calls to AddPrimaryRecordReference to succeed, properties need to be decorated with related foreign/primary key attributes.
+All properties in a class marked with a PrimaryKeyAttribute must have a corresponding ForeignKeyAttribute property in the SubjectClass (generic argument above).
+Otherwise the call will throw.

-Note that such attributes will maintain the referential integrity rules with the in-memory populator, if they are specified and RecordReference.AddPrimaryRecordReference statements are made.
+Note that such attributes will maintain the referential integrity rules with the in-memory populator as well as the Sql Server populator, if they are specified and RecordReference.AddPrimaryRecordReference statements are made.

+UPDATE: In this version of the tool, you can have POCO classes that are decorated programatically.
+The new features are described in the last section.

 Here is the ManualKeyPrimaryTable class used above: